liumingedwin/CMCL/README.md

 ## Donate
 Mr Orange donates a milk tea for me.
-Mr Huang tests the program.
+Mr Huang tests the program and note me to fix a bug.
+Mr Liu serves some ideas for me.
+Thanks for them.
 Welcome to [Donate](https://github.com/liumingedwin/CMCL/blob/main/releases.md)!